Start9Labs/documentation/site/source/support/faq/faq-startos.rst

 Can I run StartOS on a VPS or VM?
 ---------------------------------
 Yes!
-The :ref:`DIY Guide <diy>` will has some details.
+The :ref:`DIY Guide <diy>` has some details.
 Also check out our `Community Hub <https://community.start9.com>`_ to see guides and tips from Community members.

 Is it possible to use StartOS on my own hardware?
 -------------------------------------------------